MWC Barcelona 2019: Los Angeles to Require Scooter Companies to Share Data

 The MDS also includes a pair of APIs that provide a software layer through which any company can interface directly with the back-end systems at L.A.’s transportation agency.
 The “provider” API allows the transportation agency to ingest data from companies, and the “agency” API lets the city send information back to companies about, for example, where vehicles may park.
 The entire project is open source, and free for other cities to adopt.

-“We could look at a map of the city right now and say, ‘All these scooters are outside the geography of where they should be,’” says Pooras.
-“Okay, let’s send an email to the company saying, ‘You need to rebalance the system.’”
+“We could look at a map of the city right now and say, ‘All these scooters are outside the geography of where they should be,’” says Porras.
+“Okay, let’s send an email to the company saying, ‘You need to rebalance the system.’ ”

 At MWC Barcelona, LADOT’s Reynolds will describe this work and some of the city’s other projects at an invite-only session on 26 February called “5G in the City.”
 Last year, she gave a keynote on Los Angeles’s efforts at MWC Americas, which was held in L.A.